open-telemetry/opentelemetry-specification/oteps/logs/0097-log-data-model.md

   <tr>
     <td>Category</td>
     <td>enum</td>
     <td>Describes where the event originated and why.
 SignalFx specific concept.
-Example: AGENT. </td>
+Example: AGENT.
+If this attribute is not present on the SignalFx Event, it should be set to the null attribute value in the LogRecord -- this will allow unambigous identification of SignalFx events when they are represented as LogRecords.</td>
     <td>Attributes["com.splunk.signalfx.event_category"]</td>
   </tr>
   <tr>
     <td>Dimensions</td>
     <td>map of string to string</td>
     <td>Helps to define the identity of the event source together with EventType and Category.
-Multiple occurrences of events coming from the same event source can happen across time and they all have the value of Dimensions. </td>
+Multiple occurrences of events coming from the same event source can happen across time and they all have the same value of Dimensions.
+In SignalFx, event Dimensions, along with the EventType, determine individual Event Time Series (ETS).</td>
-    <td>Resource</td>
+    <td>Attributes</td>
   </tr>
   <tr>
     <td>Properties</td>
     <td>map of string to any</td>
     <td>Additional information about the specific event occurrence.
-Unlike Dimensions which are fixed for a particular event source, Properties can have different values for each occurrence of the event coming from the same event source.</td>
+Unlike Dimensions which are fixed for a particular event source, Properties can have different values for each occurrence of the event coming from the same event source.
+In SignalFx, event Properties are considered additional metadata about an event and do not factor into the identity of an Event Time Series (ETS).</td>
-    <td>Attributes</td>
+    <td>Attributes["com.splunk.signalfx.event_properties"]</td>
   </tr>
 </table>